 - This stands for “Mud and Snow”

-- These tires offer better traction than summer tires
+- These offer better traction than the summer variety

-- But, they are less effective than the three-peaked mountain and snowflake tires, for snow and ice – and even in cold weather
+- But, they are less effective than the three-peaked mountain and snowflake variety, for snow and ice – and even in cold weather

-In British Columbia, all winter tires need to have a 3.5 mm tread to be considered a winter tire.
-Please check the tire tread.
-Any tires that are worn down, below 3.5 mm will have reduced traction, and cannot be used for winter driving.
+In British Columbia, all winter tires need to have a 3.5 mm tread to be considered a winter variety.
+It’s important to check the tread.
+Any that are worn down, below 3.5 mm will have reduced traction, and cannot be used for winter driving.

 Winter in Canada